 2.2 Our Intent: Is to improve the image, benefits, compensation, working conditions, and retirement of all Corrections and Criminal Justice Professionals.

-3.1 Membership Eligibility: Any person shall be eligible for membership who is currently employed with the Oklahoma Department of Corrections or the Oklahoma Pardon and Parole Board, has completed the membership application, and remains current in payment of monthly dues.
+3.1 Membership Eligibility: Anyperson shall be eligible for membership who is currently employed with the Oklahoma Department of Corrections or primarily works within any Oklahoma Department of Corrections facility or location, has completed the membership application, and remains current in payment of monthly dues.
 Members shall be eligible to vote, serve on committees, and, upon meeting all qualifications, hold office.

 3.2 Membership Termination: Membership may be terminated at any time, with just cause, at the discretion of the Board.